ListenNotes/podcast-api-ruby/README.md

 require "podcast_api"

-# If api_key is None, the sdk will connect to a mock server that'll
+# If api_key is nil, the sdk will connect to a mock server that'll
 # return fake data for testing purpose
 api_key = ENV["LISTEN_API_KEY"]
 client = PodcastApi::Client.new(api_key: api_key)